nnarain/gameboycore/README.md

 Building Source
 ---------------

-**Environment**
+**Prerequisites**

+Have the lastest version of Cmake install.

-The Java Development Kit must be install on your system.
+If you wish to build JNI libraries the Java Development Kit must be install on your system.
 JAVA_HOME must be set in your environment.

 **Clone Git repository**